Charles Henry Page: Early life and career

-Page was the son of an English immigrant Stone mason.
+Page was the son of an English immigrant stonemason.
 Page was born in St. Louis, Missouri.
 His family moved to Texas when he was ten years old so his father could work on the Texas State Capitol.
 He attended public school and worked with his father in the construction industry.

 Page apprenticed with several architects and then began his own practice at the age of 19 with the firm Makin and Page.
 Page left that firm and began an independent practice as C. H. Page Jr. His brother Louis soon joined him, and they formed Page Brothers, Architects in 1898.
 The firm became one of the leading firms specializing in public projects such as public schools and courthouses.

 Page's son Charles Henry Page Jr. was born in 1910 in Austin.
 He received his bachelor's degree in architecture in 1932 from the University of Texas at Austin.
 After Louis's death in 1934, Page Jr. joined the practice.
 In 1936, he became a partner and the firm name was changed to C.H.
 Page & Son.
 After the death of Page Sr. (the father, though sometimes also referred to as C. H. Page Jr.) in 1957, Page Jr. continued to practice for several years.

 Louis Charles Page also had a son, Louis Charles Page Jr. (1909–1981), who became an architect.
 He and college roommate Louis Southerland (1906–1994) formed Page and Southerland in 1935 in Austin.
 Page and Southerland designed many of the monuments placed around the state to commemorate the Texas Centennial.
 They were joined by Louis's brother George in 1939 and the name was expanded to Page Southerland Page.
 The company changed its name to just Page in 2013.